ivotron/popperci-paper/paper/paper.md

 This paper introduces PopperCI, the service that executes and validates experiment implementations without requiring manual intervention.
-We first give a brief description of the Popper convention and how experiment validations are codified.
-We then describe the design and implementation of the PopperCI, followed by a use case that illustrates the usefulness of the service.
-We briefly review related work and close with a brief discussion, and outline for future work.
+We first give a brief description of the Popper convention and how experiment validations are codified (@Sec:popper).
+We then describe PopperCI (@Sec:popperci), followed by a use case that illustrates the usefulness of the service (@Sec:usecase).
+We briefly review related work (@Sec:related) and close with a brief discussion, and outline for future work (@Sec:conclusion).

 # Popper and Experiment Validations